angular/angular-cli/README.md

 You can find more details about changes between versions in [CHANGELOG.md](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md).

-## Development Hints for hacking on Angular CLI
+## Development Hints for working on Angular CLI

 ### Working with master